bobwallis/Blueline/README.md

 Once you are in an environment with the above you can install the various dependencies by heading to the root folder of the project and:

 Run `symfony composer install` to install all the PHP dependencies into `./vendor`.
+Accept the default settings for missing parameters when prompted unless you are working outside the development container and need to connect to a different database.

 Run `npm install && npm audit fix` to install all the Javascript dependencies into `./node_modules` and automatically address any easy-to-resolve security issues in them.